yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Xia Yutong, a Ph.D. student at [NUS Graduate School](https://nusgs.nus.edu.sg/).
+I am Xia Yutong, a Ph.D. student in Data Science at [NUS Graduate School](https://nusgs.nus.edu.sg/).

 I obtained my master's degree in Smart Cities and Urban Analytics from [The Bartlett Centre for Advanced Spatial Analysis (CASA)](https://www.ucl.ac.uk/bartlett/casa), University College London in Dec.
 2021.
 Before that, I obtained my bachelor degree in Land Resource Management from College of Public Administration, Huazhong Agricultural University in Jun.
 2020.
 I am interested in urban data analysis.